We go the extra mile

 Founder & Lead Dietitian

-Lina Breik is a Senior Accredited Practising Dietitian with a decade of Australian hospital experience in tube feeding gained from Goulburn Valley Health, Northern Health, Monash Health, and Eastern Health.
+Lina Breik is an Advanced Accredited Practising Dietitian with a decade of Australian hospital experience in tube feeding gained from Goulburn Valley Health, Northern Health, Monash Health, and Eastern Health.
 Lina has a particular passion in helping those with a disability and a feeding tube nourish their bodies to optimise their wellbeing and independence.
 She is currently doing a PhD at Monash University studying the experiences, quality of life, and challenges faced by Australian adults living with a feeding tube.

 Erin Russell is a clinical and research Accredited Practising Dietitian working in the area of gastroenterology nutrition.
 She has worked closely with both inpatients and outpatients with feeding tubes across several tertiary-teaching health services such as Eastern Health, Alfred Health, and Monash Health.
 Erin has specialist knowledge in the nutritional management of gastrointestinal diseases such as inflammatory bowel disease and is currently undertaking research in this area at St Vincent’s Health.